Schläfli symbol: Regular 4-polytopes (4 dimensions)

 The Schläfli symbol of a regular 4-polytope is of the form {p,q,r}.
 Its (two-dimensional) faces are regular p-gons ({p}), the cells are regular polyhedra of type {p,q}, the vertex figures are regular polyhedra of type {q,r}, and the edge figures are regular r-gons (type {r}).

 See the six convex regular and 10 regular star 4-polytopes.

 For example, the 120-cell is represented by {5,3,3}.
-It is made of dodecahedron cells {5,3}, and has 3 cells around each edge.
+It is made of dodecahedral cells {5,3}, and has 3 cells around each edge.

 There is one regular tessellation of Euclidean 3-space: the cubic honeycomb, with a Schläfli symbol of {4,3,4}, made of cubic cells and 4 cubes around each edge.

 There are also 4 regular compact hyperbolic tessellations including {5,3,4}, the hyperbolic small dodecahedral honeycomb, which fills space with dodecahedron cells.

 If a 4-polytope's symbol is palindromic (e.g. {3,3,3} or {3,4,3}), its bitruncation will only have truncated forms of the vertex figure as cells.